-^{}Phillips gratefully acknowledges support from a Kelly Fellowship at the University of Auckland Business School and from the NSF under Grant No. SES 04-142254.
+^{}We thank Yacine Aït-Sahalia, Yongmiao Hong, Andy Lo, and Neil Shephard, and seminar participants at the First Symposium on Econometric Theory and Applications in Taiwan and the First Summer Camp at Singapore Management University for helpful discussions.
+Phillips gratefully acknowledges support from a Kelly Fellowship at the University of Auckland Business School and from the NSF under Grant No. SES 04-142254.
 Yu gratefully acknowledge financial support from the Wharton-SMU Research Centre at Singapore Management University.

-[†]Peter C. B. Phillips, Cowles Foundation for Research in Economics, Yale University, University of Auckland and University of York; email: peter.phillips@yale.edu
+[†]Cowles Foundation for Research in Economics, Yale University, University of Auckland and University of York; email: peter.phillips@yale.edu

-[‡]School of Economics and Social Science, Singapore Management University, 469 Bukit Timah Road, Singapore 259756; email: yujun@smu.edu.sg.
+[‡]School of Economics and Social Science, Singapore Management University, 90 Stamford Road, Singapore 178903; email: yujun@smu.edu.sg.